-IT 222 Networking I
+IT 222 Networking I 3 semester credits 2/1/0

 Students learn the basic characteristics of computer networks, the open system interconnection (OSI) model, and network protocols with an emphasis on TCP/IP.
 They learn network media and basic cabling; network architecture; and network hardware such as hubs, bridges, switches, and routers.
 The students learn the characteristics of local area networks (LANs), wide area networks (WANs), and remote connectivity.
 Prerequisite(s): IT 110, Computer Concepts.